top of page

 Post → Exposure → Conversion

 This case proves the opposite.
+With Zhao Lusi:

-• visibility must follow sincerity
+• Visibility must follow sincerity.

-• participation must feel voluntary
+• Participation must feel voluntary.

-• outcomes must appear incidental, not engineered
+• Outcomes must appear incidental, not engineered.

 Any attempt to reverse this order would likely fail — or trigger backlash.